 This may be simple but is not easy, however.
 We find it difficult to sit, to relax, to feel into and attend to this body, and to believe that this in itself is prayer.
 In addition, this attention must not avoid what feels painful, repugnant, wrong, sinful, etc. It is a commonplace to say that pain is the body’s way of telling us that something is wrong.
 My contention is that attention must precede (though, of course, not preclude) medication lest we lose (physical, mental, emotional, psychic, spiritual) pain’s urgent, purposeful message.
 This is the way of the Cross.

 Our culture and many of us within it are withered and wounded by wrong-headed ideas of a critical, punishing God – an examiner whose standards are impossibly high, who is obsessed by principles of morality and perfection, and who forever demands apology.
 This is no good and I do not believe God cares about these things.
 Prayer, especially prayer that touches-raw guilt, shame and stigma often associated with the body, is impossible without a good enough sense of God.
 We must have enough trust in God as one who desires to give us life in all its fullness, who loves beyond all our intransigent stony-heartedness and who will touch tenderly into these wounds.
 There must also be enough trust in myself – a trust that whatever I think or feel or imagine or sense in this body has value and meaning and wholesome goodness at root.
-This body will lead us to deeper trust in both God and self.
+This body will lead us to a deeper trust in both God and self.

 There is any amount of writing on prayer and God.
 What I think is new about this is the insistence on the value of this body’s offer to carry us to God through the right kind of attention to visceral communication.
 Much is written about posture and about awareness exercises: these will only be touched on briefly.
 This writing will deal centrally in very practical ways of proceeding beyond and beneath posture and awareness, with story, exercise and teaching on being with what is sensed inside, allowing God to ‘speak’ to, ‘touch’, ‘heal’ and bring us ‘home’.

-I have more than 20 years experience as a spiritual director, retreat conductor, trainer of spiritual directors and as a hospital chaplain.
+I have more than 30 years of experience as a spiritual director, retreat conductor, trainer of spiritual directors and as a hospital chaplain.
 I will draw on this experience and include connections with Ignatian Spirituality (by which I explicitly do not mean imaginative prayer!), discernment as outlined in the Spiritual Exercises of St Ignatius, and with my experiences in proximity with illness and death.